-And how can we forget the gift exchange that comes along every Xmas?
+And how can we forget the gift exchange that comes along every Christmas?

 Research has shown that giving stimulates the same neural networks that light up when we feel pleasure, such as eating a cookie or running warm water over cold hands.

 Another part of exchanging gifts is receiving.
-When we receive a gift, we feel good, we feel touched, and we feel loved.
+When we receive a gift, we feel good, touched, and feel loved.